kyleblee/kyleblee.github.io/_posts/2018-03-05-dc_date_night_react_redux_final_project.markdown

 If the user selects “Edit Date” on a date’s show view, or they select “Curate” from the nav bar, they will be routed to the `CuratedDateForm` component.
 This is the form used for both creating and updating curated dates.

 The form has a number of input fields used for collecting information about the new or existing date.
-This includes fields for: the date’s title, a description for the date, the neighborhood it is in, a cover photos, and the ability to add as many spots for the date as they wish.
-Each `SpotForm` component (which is used inside the `CuratedDateForm` to collect the information for each spot) has fields for: the name of the spot, the category the spot is in, a description of the spot, and a photo for the spot.
+This includes: the date’s title, a description for the date, the neighborhood it is in, a cover photo, and the ability to add as many spots as needed.
+Each `SpotForm` component (used inside the `CuratedDateForm` to collect information on each spot) has fields for: the name of the spot, the category the spot is in, a description, and a photo.

 These fields, as with all of the text inputs throughout the app, are controlled form inputs.
-This means they are directly attached to that component’s state and are updated using a host of functions, such as: `updateInput`, `updateSpotAttributes`, `updateCoverPhoto`, `updateSpotPhoto`, `addAdditionalSpot`, etc.
+This means that their values are directly attached to their component’s state and are they updated using a host of `onChange` callback functions, such as: `updateInput`, `updateSpotAttributes`, `updateCoverPhoto`, `updateSpotPhoto`, `addAdditionalSpot`, etc.

-In cases where there are stateless functional components handling the input of specific information inside container components (`SpotForm` being a good example), these functions to handle updates have been passed in as props and use the `bind` keyword to ensure that `this` continues to reference the container component.
+In cases where there are stateless functional components handling the input of specific information inside larger container components (`SpotForm` inside `CuratedDateForm` being a good example), these functions used in event handlers have been passed in as props and use the `bind` keyword to ensure that `this` continues to reference the parent container component.

 ```
 // CuratedDateForm.js